peteyoung/python-dev-env/python-dev-setup.md

       * `virtualenv` also installs `pip`.
 AAAAAGH!!!
 Did I mention it also installs setuptools too?
          * While this is weird, it works out that `virtualenv`'s `pip` will override `pyenv`'s when the virtual environment is `activate`d.
       * Installing with `pip install virtualenv` is stated to install globally.
 What if this is done with a `pip` installed with a version of Python by `pyenv`?
          * It will install `virtualenv` for the version of Python that's currently active via `pyenv`.
 Other versions of Python managed by `pyenv` will error out if `virtualenv` is invoked and has not been installed for said other version of Python.
-However, `pyenv` will also report that `virtualenv` is installed for a different version Python.
+However, `pyenv` will also report that `virtualenv` is installed for a different version of Python.

          ```
          # virtualenv